 Long-time viewer of the channel New Book Creations dropped a suggestion…

 I was wondering if you have a video on how you handle hiring.

 As a newbie who eventually wants to grow without running myself ragged, this info would be so helpful to know how to begin the process.

 My channel is populated by content that started just like this and I thank you all for the loyal views and questions over the years.

 Hiring out comes down to time versus money and strengths versus weaknesses.

-Meaning, if you’re not good at cover design, then you shouldn’t bother with designing your upcoming book.
+If you’re not great at cover design, then you shouldn’t bother with designing a cover for your books.